Jokhl/Drone-Project-Master-2024-2025/README.md

 <h2>📂 Soft-& Hardware Overview</h2>
-    <p>This section provides all necessary files and components to replicate and build the control system, meaning all the electronic part like here : </p>
+    <p>This section provides all necessary files and components to replicate and build the control system, meaning all the electronic part on the pink support : </p>
     <table style="border: none;">
       <tr>
         <td align="center"  style="border: none;">